Winifred Holtby: Writings

 Vera Brittain wrote about her friendship with Holtby in her book Testament of Friendship (1940) and in 1960 published a censored edition of their correspondence.
 Their letters, along with many of Holtby's other papers, were donated in 1960 to Hull Central Library in Yorkshire and are now held at the Hull History Centre.
 Other papers are in Bridlington library in Yorkshire, in McMaster University Library in Canada and in the University of Cape Town library in South Africa.
 A biography of Holtby by Marion Shaw, The Clear Stream, was published in 1999 and draws on a broad range of sources.

 Holtby was buried in All Saints' churchyard in Rudston, East Yorkshire, just yards from the house in which she was born.
 Her epitaph is "God give me work till my life shall end and life till my work is done".

 All her novels, together with a collection of short stories and a collection of her journalism, were reprinted by Virago in the Virago Modern Classics series in the 1980s.

-Legacy
+Tributes

 In 1967, the Royal Society of Literature instituted the Winifred Holtby Memorial Prize for the best regional novel of the year.
 In 2003 the award was incorporated into the Ondaatje Prize.

 On her death, Holtby left a small legacy and her own collection of books to a library in the South African township of Soweto, which was opened in December 1940.
 It was named the Winifred Holtby Memorial Library.
 It was the first library to be built in Africa specifically for non-Europeans.